Five Steps To Organize A little Boy’s Closet

 Here are the steps I followed to clean and organize his closet.
 His room is still a mess, but at least he can get his clothes ready at night for the morning.

-Self Adhesive Contact Paper
+2- Self Adhesive Contact Paper To Add Personality

 It’s the same paper I have used to transform my lamp shades.
 It’s a beautiful, lightweight, and easy to attach Moroccan style paper.
 I used two and a half rolls, so less than $3 and the whole closet was looking pretty darn good!

-DIY Storage Boxes:
+3-Use DIY Storage Boxes

-The next step was to add some storage boxes to the closet so we can store tons of his clothes in a tiny space.
-As opposed to buying expensive baskets, I used my brain and thought of making the big baskets with the paper boxes.
+The next step was to add some storage boxes to that little boy’s closet so we can store tons of his clothes in a tiny space.
+As opposed to buying expensive baskets, I used my brain and thought of making the big baskets with paper boxes.
 I see a lot of paper boxes at my work, so I ask the girl who does all the stock management if I could get a couple of those boxes, and she said she would save them for me.

 See? it was an easy DIY which gave us beautiful storage boxes.
 All his sweaters and PJ’s are stored in them.